Your Friendly Neighborhood Spider-Man season 2

 The second season of the American animated television series Your Friendly Neighborhood Spider-Man, based on Marvel Comics featuring the character Spider-Man, explores Peter Parker's early days as Spider-Man.
 It is set in an alternate timeline from the main films and television series of the Marvel Cinematic Universe (MCU).
 The season is produced by Marvel Studios Animation, with Jeff Trammell as showrunner and head writer.

 Hudson Thames voices Peter Parker / Spider-Man, reprising his role from the Marvel Studios animated series What If...?
-(2021–2024), with Charlie Cox also starring.
+(2021–2024), with Colman Domingo and Charlie Cox also starring.
 The season was announced as Spider-Man: Sophomore Year in July 2022.
 The series was retitled Your Friendly Neighborhood Spider-Man by December 2023.

-The second season of Your Friendly Neighborhood Spider-Man is expected to premiere on the streaming service Disney+ in late 2026 as part of Phase Six of the MCU.
+The second season of Your Friendly Neighborhood Spider-Man is scheduled to premiere on the streaming service Disney+ in January 2027 as part of Phase Six of the MCU.
 A third season was confirmed in January 2025.